 “I have to climb that,” I say, gaping at the hand crack snaking up the granite wall before us.
 Although it’s not the route we set out to do, we’re soon jamming up what I later learn is the first pitch of Aries, an Index-5.8.

 Our hands are numb by the time we reach the anchor, but I barely notice.
-I look around, we’re just a tiny spec in a granite sea of hundreds—if not thousands—of cracks like this one.
+I look around, we’re just a tiny speck in a granite sea of hundreds—if not thousands—of cracks like this one.

 It’s hard to believe this has been in my backyard all along.